globsky/greta-oto/README.md

 	Add baseband simulation model based on SignalSim, firmware can run based on controlled scenario Comments update
 	Fix typo error in RTL
+8/19/2021
+	Fix bug of noise floor uses incorrect EXP in AE result Only calculate noise floor when it will be used to reduce gate toggle